 Japanese knotweed flowers are often described as ‘creamy white’ and appear towards the end of summer, from late August to September.
 Growing in clusters up to 10cm long, they appear alongside the bright green leaves, combining to create a large vegetative mass.
 Related species of Japanese knotweed can be adorned with similar clusters of flowers in shades of pink and red.

-Japanese knotweed can be recognised by its red stems when it first emerges in spring, however, this colouration does not remain consistent throughout its lifespan.
-As the plant matures, the stem takes on a less distinctive green colour with mauve spots.
+Japanese knotweed stems are hollow and grow up to 2-3 metres in height.
+The stem nodes form in a zig-zag pattern.
+Japanese Knotweed stems are coloured red when they first emerge in spring.
+However, as the plant matures, the stem takes on a less distinctive green colour with mauve spots.
 It should be noted that these stems look like canes, growing in clearly defined segments with a hollow centre, similar to that of bamboo.

 When the plant is in foliage, Japanese knotweed leaves are bright green and feature a signature shield or heart-shaped leaf.
 Each leaf has a pointed end and is arranged at staggered intervals along the stem.
 Leaves can be up to 14cm long, but don’t expect to see any during the winter, as the plant’s green foliage doesn’t last through the colder months.